Help first homeowners into the market

 Focus on First Nations home ownership

 We are determined to make our housing system fairer and close the gap for First Nations peoples in urban, regional and remote areas.
-Achieving homeownership aspirations will be a key focus of the forthcoming Our Place: A First Nations Housing and Homelessness Action Plan 2024–2027
+Achieving homeownership aspirations is a key focus of Our Place: A First Nations Housing and Homelessness Action Plan 2024–2027

 Supporting social housing tenants to become homeowners